Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 Highlights of the Watsons Bay walk include :

-Insider tip: If you are short on time, there is a fast ferry that connects Watson’s Bay to Manly and only costs a few dollars more than the public one.
-The Fast Ferry allows you to visit both sides of the harbour without going back to the Quay in between.
+Insider tip: If you are short on time, there are private ferry services that connect Watson’s Bay to Manly and only costs a few dollars more than the public one which will require you to return to Circular Quay and the head back across to Manly.
+The private ferries allow you to visit both sides of the harbour without going back to the Quay in between.

 Length: 3.6km